11 Beautiful Estancias Near Buenos Aires for a Weekend Escape!

 Best estancia for a glamping experience

-Estancia Las Marias falls into the glamping category offering some rather unique accommodations!
+Estancia Las Marias falls into the glamping category, offering some rather unique accommodations!
 Guests can choose between sleeping in a grain silo or a geodome.
 Rooms can be arranged to fit a queen-sized bed or two single beds.

 This setup is ideal for visitors who want to enjoy a self-catered holiday.
 Breakfast is served daily, however, lunch and dinner are up to you!
 The accommodations come with an electric kettle, an electric oven and a small fridge – you’ll want to plan for quick and easy meals, which leave more time for exploring.